Boogahadeen/DayZ-PC-Modded-Server-Files/README.md

 Zombie & AI loot: chance for Pokemon Cards, MegaFood Mod items, and money.

+All Carparts removed from the map, and vanilla items except for ammo and gun attatchments.

 Boss encounters: AJS creatures spawn at DNA Strongrooms with valuable loot.

 List of Mods used in these files: